fabienp38/wttj_test/exercice2/README.md

 # Test Plan

-## Requirement 1: Displaying all candidate for a specific job offer
+## Requirement 1: Displaying all candidate for a specific job stage

 **Impact:**
  - UI